 Completely flat?
 Concave?
 Convex?
 If so, what’s the bend radius?
 Does the surface have a unique or distinctive shape?
 Does it have an uneven geometry?
-Having CAD or clear pictures of the surface under test can make short work of determining the flexibility level for your surface probe.
+Having CAD or clear pictures of the surface under test can make short work of determining the flexibility level of your surface probe.

 Looking for corrosion isn’t like trying to characterize cracking.
 Knowing whether you’ll be inspecting for pitting, stress-corrosion cracking (SCC), general corrosion, porosity, or something else helps choose the right inspection frequencies and topology — that is, how the coils are organized and activated inside the eddy current array surface probe.

 Near the surface?
 On the far side of your surface?
 Somewhere in between?
-Knowing the approximate position of your target flaws also helps pinpoint the correct operational frequencies and topology of your ECA surface probe for the right penetration and coverage.
+Knowing the approximate position of your target defects also helps pinpoint the correct operational frequencies and topology of your ECA surface probe for the right penetration and coverage.

-If you’re looking to use ECA technology, the orientation of target flaws in relation to the scan direction can prove crucial.
+If you’re looking to use ECA technology, the orientation of target defects in relation to the scan direction can prove crucial.
 Some topologies are not well suited to detecting cracks that run parallel to scans, while some are not well suited to detecting cracks running perpendicular to scans, for example.

 8. How hard is it to reach the surface under test?